Getting Started with myON (Administrators and Faculty)

 Students Select Browse to choose books by category.

 Students choose one of the categories to see books in that category.
-Then, they choose a subcategory.
+Then, they can choose a subcategory.

 Students will then see the books in that category.
 If students select the (filter) icon, they can also choose whether to see only fiction books, only nonfiction, or only graphic novels.

-myList shows the books that the student added using the icon in a list of books or the button when viewing a book's information.
+When students select Library, then Favorites and Bundles, the Favorites include the books that the student added using the icon in a list of books or the button when viewing a book's information.
 It is a good place for students to save books that they are interested in reading.

 Students select Search to look for books by title, author or other book information.

 Students can also search using filters; to start, they select or (the button depends on the student's grade).
 Filters allow students to find books that are fiction or nonfiction, books with certain book or reading levels, books for your grade, or types of stories.
 For more information, see Using Filters When Searching.

 Once a student has chosen to read a book, the student has access to many options and tools.

 If audio is available, the student can play the audio, pause it, adjust the volume, go back 10 seconds, or start the audio at a specific spot.
 For details, see Audio Options.
 Teachers can control whether students have access to audio when they read books.

 Students can also go to a specific page, zoom in or out, or view the book full screen, and they can also add the book to their favorites.
 (Faculty and Administrators also have a button to copy the book link for sharing with other users on their site.)